Last Updated: October 11, 2022

 Both wines have full-body structure and high tannin levels, explaining the boldness in flavor and the mouth-drying texture.
 They also have thick skins, dark pigmentation, and high alcoholic strength.
 Petite Sirah and Syrah’s most intense wines came from Barossa and McLaren Vale in Australia, while heavier Cabernet wines came from California.

-Which is sweeter, Syrah or Cabernet?
+Which is sweeter -- Syrah or Cabernet?

 You can determine a wine’s sweetness with its sugar content and its acid, tannin, and alcohol levels.
 There’s a low volume of excess sugar in Syrah wine sometimes, whereas Cabernet Sauvignon almost has none.
 Syrah also has a less bitter tannin, which means that of the two, Syrah is a slightly sweeter wine than Cabernet.

-Which is better, Cabernet or Syrah?
+Which is better -- Cabernet or Syrah?

 Choosing the better wine between Syrah vs. Cabernet Sauvignon will depend on your needs and preference as both of these are excellent wines.
-If you like dry wines but with a fruity side and matches well with fatty meals, then you should go for a Cab.
+If you like dry wines but with a fruity side and match well with fatty meals, then you should go for a Cab.
 Further, when you’re having doubts about pairing with your meat dishes, you seriously can’t go wrong with Cab.

 Trying to learn more about wines can be confounding at times, especially for beginners.
 Hopefully, by the time you finish reading this article, you now have a more precise understanding of these two exceptional red wines’ core concepts.